Inheritance tax services

 - Our team has established a strong track record for delivering superior investment returns

 - We actively manage the portfolio to ensure the investments we have chosen are always suitable and working hard for you

 - Investing in AIM lets you take advantage of a dynamic market of growing businesses

 - You can include your Inheritance Tax Portfolio in your annual ISA allowance, enabling you to benefit from tax-free growth

 - We will keep you regularly updated with contract notes and quarterly formal valuations.

 Why not watch our video with Paul Parker, Investment Director who has been managing IHT portfolios since 2006.

 Download our IHT services brochure

-- Find out more about IHT
+- Find out about our three different ESG portfolios

 This service should be regarded as high risk as it is exclusively focused on equities.
 The portfolios are wholly invested in small capitalisation stocks.
 These companies are therefore more volatile and whilst they offer great potential, growth is not guaranteed.
 The current inheritance tax rules and tax treatment of AIM shares may change in the future.
 We strongly recommend that clients discuss their financial arrangements with their tax adviser before investing, as the value of any tax reliefs available is subject to individual circumstances.